clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 paste() practice
 ====================================================================================

-`sep` controls what happens when doing entry-wise squishing of vectors you give to `paste()`/`paste0()`, while `collapse` controls if/how they go from a vector to a single string.
+`sep` controls what happens when doing entry-wise squishing of vectors you give to `paste()`, while `collapse` controls if/how they go from a vector to a single string.
+Here are some examples; make sure you understand how the arguments produce the results:

-Try to guess what will happen in each of these cases, then run it to check:

 ```r